Abjad/abjad/trunk/abjad/documentation/chapters/appendices/abjad_book/index.rst

 ------------------------

 To see ``abjad-book`` in action, open a file and write some HTML by hand.
-And add some Abjad code to your HTML between open and close
+Add some Abjad code to your HTML between open and close
 \<abjad\> \</abjad\> tags.

 .. sourcecode:: html